ish-cd/help/jobs-and-the-runtime.md

 #### Simple Pipes

-In addition to stdout/stderr redirection, drush.io supports basic piping.
+In addition to stdout/stderr redirection, Ish CD supports basic piping.
 This is commonly used for filtering the output of a command, but you can pass the output of any command to any other command.
 For example:

 ```sh
 terminus site:list --field=name | grep client-name
 ```

-Now that you know the runtime environment and job syntax, you're ready to build a custom ops platform on [the drush.io API](/api).
+Now that you know the runtime environment and job syntax, you're ready to build a custom ops platform on [the Ish CD API](/api).

 </div>
   </div>